 It’s been eight years now since I went vegan.
 It’s also been eight years since I started this blog.
 That is a reason to celebrate, don’t you think?
-But technically I am not even allowed to dance today.
-I am going to do it anyway.
-And eating a ton of these soft, fluffy, and sticky blog anniversary celebration marshmallows that melt the moment I pop them into my mouth.
+And I will, by eating a ton of these soft, fluffy, and sticky blog anniversary celebration marshmallows that melt the moment I pop them into my mouth.
 (After eight years I am allowed to use these clichés, don’t you think?)
 Anniversary miracle!
 Oh, wait.
 This is not a miracle.
 I cannot claim much of this idea for myself: The recipe is based on chickpea brine used as egg replacer.
 I found that idea here.
 I honestly would not have thought that it would be possible to follow a regular marshmallow recipe and simply replace the eggs with chickpea brine and the gelatin with agar.
 But it worked and so I used David Lebovitz’s recipe and modified it slightly.
 I also got a lot of helpful tips from this recipe for vegan marshmallows, especially the idea to boil the agar before adding it to the remaining ingredients.
 (Gelatin is usually soaked but not boiled.)

 I have not had many marshmallows in my life.
 I do like to buy a package of Dandies from time to time though and when I compare my version to the storebought one, the biggest difference is that mine are softer and moister.
 They have a light and creamy mousse like texture.
 And still you can cut them into all kinds of shapes.
 If you have some egg or bunny cutters around, these would make some gorgeous Easter treats as well!
 And you can toast them.